Nylux/StoneshardModding/docs/guides/neoconsole.md

     ```py linenums="1" title="o_neoconsole - Destroy Event"
     ds_map_destroy(commandsMap) #(1)!
     commandsMap = -1
+    ds_map_destroy(helpSyntaxMap) #(3)!
+    helpSyntax = -1
+    ds_map_destroy(helpUsageMap) #(4)!
+    helpUsageMap = -1
     global.neoconsole_enabled = 0 #(2)!
     ```

     1. Destroys the ds_map holding the shortnames for scripts since we don't need it if the console is destroyed.
     2. Disabling the global variable as the console can't be opened if it's destroyed.
+    3. Destroys the ds_map holding the syntax help for scripts since we don't need it if the console is destroyed.
+    4. Destroys the ds_map holding the usage help for scripts since we don't need it if the console is destroyed.

 ??? abstract "6.
 Adding Alarm 0 Event in `o_neoconsole`"
     Add a `Alarm 0` **event** for `o_neoconsole` and add the following **code** to it :